This drug works by activating beta2 adrenergic receptors in the body.

 This is a group of drugs that work in a similar way to activate beta2 adrenergic receptors and make the muscles around the airways relax so that air can pass through more easily.

-There are also some medications known as long-acting beta2 agonists, such as eformeterol, indacaterol, and salmeterol.
+There are also some medications known as long-acting beta2 agonists, such as formoterol, indacaterol, and salmeterol.

-These medications work the same way but continue to work for a longer period of time, so they can be used for different purposes, such as preventive treatment rather than relief of asthma and COPD symptoms.
+These medications work the same way but continue to work for a more extended period to be used for different purposes, such as preventive treatment rather than relief of asthma and COPD symptoms.

 Mechanism of action

-Salbutamol works in the body by stimulating certain receptors, called beta2 adrenergic receptors.
+Salbutamol works in the body by stimulating specific receptors called beta2 adrenergic receptors.

-When these adrenergic receptors are activated, the smooth muscles surrounding the bronchial tubes relax so that the airways can expand and allow air to pass through more easily.
-This is helpful in treating respiratory conditions like asthma and COPD.
+When these adrenergic receptors are activated, the smooth muscles surrounding the bronchial tubes relax so the airways can expand and allow air to pass through more easily.
+This helps treat respiratory conditions like asthma and COPD.

 Salbutamol works quickly but does not stay in the body after taking the last dose compared to other types of beta2 agonists.

-This makes it a good option for relieving asthma or COPD symptoms, as it can quickly help make breathing easier, but is still causing significant side effects.
+This makes it a good option for relieving asthma or COPD symptoms, as it can quickly help make breathing more accessible but is still causing significant side effects.

 For what do you use it?

-Because of the way salbutamol works, it is typically used as a reliever medication in the treatment of respiratory conditions such as asthma and COPD.
+Because of how salbutamol works, it is typically used as a reliever medication in treating respiratory conditions such as asthma and COPD.

 It is supposed to be used as needed, only when you experience symptoms like shortness of breath or before physical activity that can cause exercise-induced asthma.